SimpleSwiftUI/your-first-web3-dapp/README.md

 You made it.
 You will need to install NVM.
 This manages the installed versions of Node JS.
 Node JS is the JavaScript-based engine that runs the code you write.
 You will write in TypeScript and it will be automatically transpiled into JavaScript.
 TypeScript makes coding significantly less error prone and more natural to read and write.
 It was developed by Microsoft.
 Run this command in the Terminal panel of VS Code.
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash

+# The nvm installation process will give you an "export..." command (~3 lines long).
+Copy the 3 lines, paste them into the Terminal, and hit Enter.
+This command will make the nvm tool accessible to your Terminal.
 ```
 > <a href="https://github.com/nvm-sh/nvm#installing-and-updating">Learn more about installing NVM</a>